hyperledger-labs/minifabric/docs/RunningOnArm.md

 	/go/src/github.com/hyperledger/fabric/gossip/identity/identity.go:261 +0xa0,
 ```

-The segmentation fault occurs when calling the function "atomic.storeInt64()"
+Function calls such as, "atomic.storeInt64()"
-(https://github.com/hyperledger/fabric/blob/v2.2.0/gossip/identity/identity.go#L261) and is related to the 64-bit alignment of 64-bit words accessed atomically, as described here (golang/go#23345 (comment)).
+(https://github.com/hyperledger/fabric/blob/v2.2.0/gossip/identity/identity.go#L261) are causing this segmentation fault.
+The problem is related to the 64-bit alignment of 64-bit words accessed atomically, as described here https://github.com/golang/go/issues/23345.
 Since Hyperledger Fabric holds numerous unaligned structs, there is no quick fix for this issue.
-Therefore, using a 64-bit architecture is recommended (e.g. raspios-bullseye-arm64).
+Therefore, using a 64-bit architecture instead is recommended (e.g. raspios-bullseye-arm64).

 ## Considerations for ARM64